 The best interns are assertive, ambitious and organized.
 Each candidate should have some journalism experience and must be working toward a degree.
-Additionally, candidates must receive credit for the internship.
+Additionally, candidates must receive credit for the internship and have a personal laptop available to use in-office.
 Do we make exceptions?
 NO. Students with published work preferred.
 We require a minimum commitment of 12-16 hours per week.

 HOW TO APPLY

-Interns manage the events database including Happenings and Arts Agenda listings.
+Events CL Internship: Interns support the events editor with both Happenings and Arts Agenda listings.
 It is an information bank of the arts and entertainment events taking place throughout metro Atlanta.
-Interns also contribute to Go, a weekly round-up of the city's best events.
+Events interns also contribute to See+Do, a weekly round-up of the city’s best events.
 As they establish their skills, interns may also write briefs and contribute to other sections.

 Interns with specific section interests will have the opportunity to work with the following sections:

-Arts & Entertainment: Interns interested in arts and entertainment will assist the A&E editor with updating the Culture Surfing blog covering topics including visual arts, theater, film, dance, books, comedy and more.
-An A&E intern will also be responsible for pulling photos for print and online content, working on the Creative Loafing website, organizing the mail, and contributing to the paper.
+Culture: Interns interested in arts and entertainment will assist the A&E editor with updating the culture section of the Fresh Loaf blog covering topics including visual arts, theater, film, dance, books, comedy, and more.
+An A&E intern will also be responsible for pulling photos for print and online content, working on the Creative Loafing website, and contributing to the paper.